 - MCIT: MCIT courses may not be taken for credit by SEAS Undergraduates.

 - MSE: 221 cannot be used as an engineering course.

 - Dual and joint degree BAS students are allowed to count up to two non-engineering linking courses in the engineering category.
 At present the only linking courses approved for this substitution are MGMT 235 and MGMT 237.
 Others may be approved by petition.

 - Students in the VIPER program can use VIPR 120/121 as an Engineering Requirement, subject to any other conditions or restrictions in a major (Also, this fulfills the Ethics Requirement for VIPER students for any major.)

 * All engineering courses numbered 297 (e.g., ESE 297) denote engineering course credit received from study abroad that do not qualify for the “Engineering” category.
 These courses may NOT be used in the “Engineering” category.
 They may however be used in the “Technical Elective/Application Focus” category.
 (Please note that many engineering course credits may be earned from study abroad that count as “Engineering” category credit.
 In cases where no exact equivalent credit is given, a course number of 298 will be assigned and these may be used in the Engineering category.)

-All engineering courses numbered 296 (e.g., BE 296) denote engineering course credit received from study abroad that do not qualify for the “Engineering” category.
+*All engineering courses numbered 296 (e.g., BE 296) denote engineering course credit received from study abroad that do not qualify for the “Engineering” category.
 These courses may NOT be used in the “Engineering” category.
 Also, they may not be used in the “Technical Elective/Application Focus” category.
 296 numbered courses may be counted as Free Elective.
-Also, via petition, they may be considered for SSH or TBS requirements.
+Also, via petition, they may be considered as Social Science.